 What Is a Risk Posture Assessment?

-While risk posture indicates your readiness to predict, prevent, and respond to cybersecurity assessment, a risk posture assessment, or risk assessment, is the process of assessing your risk posture.
-As such, it involves identifying, analyzing, and evaluating your risks to, ultimately, strengthen and secure your data, hardware, software, network, and services.
+While risk posture indicates your readiness to predict, prevent, and respond to cybersecurity assessment, a risk posture assessment, or risk assessment, is the process of evaluating your organization’s overall threat posture.
+As such, it involves identifying, analyzing, and evaluating your risks through a security risk assessment to, ultimately, strengthen and secure your data, hardware, software, network, and services.

 The Importance of Risk Assessment

-With these insights, you’ll then learn of any risks across your business, including your networks, applications, users, and devices.
+With these insights, you’ll then learn of any risks across your business, including your networks, applications, users, and devices, enabling you to align with a robust cybersecurity framework to address vulnerabilities effectively.
 Based on these risks, you’ll be able to see what you’re doing to protect your business against these risks and what you can do to improve.

 Risk Posture Best Practices